 1. Renew Your License Plate Sticker

 Renewing your license plate shouldn’t be an all-day event—and now it doesn’t have to be.
 Visit us seven days a week to purchase your vehicle sticker in just minutes.
 You will need to bring your Illinois vehicle registration renewal notice sent by the Secretary of State, your current registration card or Vehicle Identification Number (VIN) and your current driver’s license or ID.
-A $7.50 service fee—and a three percent transaction fee if paying by credit card—will be applied to each sticker.
+A $7.50 service fee will be applied to each sticker.

 2. Get Free or Discounted Museum Passes

 Does your family enjoy visiting Brookfield Zoo, LEGOLAND Discovery Center, Cantigny Park and Naper Settlement?
 How about visiting them for free or at a discounted price?
 With Museum Adventure Pass, you can do just that!
 Simply stop by the Circulation Desk in the lobby to check out a pass using your library card.
 Passes are first-come, first-served as there are a limited number of passes for each participating organization.

 Do you have a pile of VHS tapes (or even 8mm film) full of memories like your baby’s first steps or that first wobbly bicycle ride down the sidewalk?
 How about old photos, negative or even slides?
 Using our VHS to DVD converter or Epson photo scanner, you can digitize and preserve your memories in Studio 300 before the ravishes of time deteriorate these media types of yesteryear.